thanhnam140307/Jeu-de-memoire/README.md

 # Memory Game / Jeu de Mémoire

-This project was created at the end of 2024 as a final project for the year at Cégep Saint-Foy.
+This project was created at the end of 2024 as a final project for the first session at Cégep Saint-Foy.
 While this README and the license are in English, the rest of the content is in French.

 ## Game Description